-Authorized to enroll nonimmigrant students in master's, bachelors, and associate's degree, diploma and certificate programs, and ESOL certificate programs.
+Authorized to enroll nonimmigrant students in master's, bachelors, and associate's degree and certificate programs.

 GOVERNING DOCUMENTS

 The University of North America Catalog is the governing document for all academic requirements and program-related information for the University of North America (UoNA).
 It also specifies rights, responsibilities, and specific policies and procedures as they apply to UoNA students.
 All UoNA students, faculty, and staff are bound by the rules, policies and procedures contained in this Catalog.